basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 One of Riak's [[central goals|Why Riak]] is high availability.
-It was built as a [[clustered|Clusters]] system in which any [[node|Riak Glossary#node]] is capable of receiving requests without requiring that every node participate in every request.
+It was built as a [[clustered|Clusters]] system in which any [[node|Riak Glossary#node]] is capable of receiving requests without requiring that every node participate in each request.

 If you are using Riak in an [[eventually consistent|Eventual Consistency]] way, conflicts between object values on different nodes is